 Using Royalty-Free Images

 What about royalty-free images?
-Most pictures can be used for personal purposes, but if you intend to share them with others or to include them in projects / products that you intend to sell, you’ll have to make sure that you aren’t breaking the law.
+Most pictures can be used for personal purposes, but if you intend to share them with others or to include them in projects / products that will be sold, you’ll have to make sure that you aren’t breaking the law.

 Resetting the Filters

 If this is the case, you can remove all the filters (Google calls them “Tools”) by clicking the “Clear” menu button.
-Please note that this button will only be visible when there’s actually something to clear, though.
+This button will only be visible when there’s something to clear, of course.

 Finding Diagrams and Graphs

-A regular Google images search for “restaurant tables” will give me a set of results that aren’t of great interest for me, because I would only need diagrams.
-And since most diagrams use the black and white colors, let’s choose “Black and white” from the “Color” menu; this will increase our chances to stumble upon something useful.
+As you can see, a regular search for “restaurant tables” will give us a set of results that aren’t of great interest – we need some diagrams!
+And since most diagrams use the black and white colors, let’s choose “Black and white” from the “Color” menu; this will increase our chances of stumbling upon something useful.

-Finding Visually Similar Images and Conclusion
+Finding Visually Similar Images

-As you can see, Google will return a list with all the search results that contain identical or visually similar images; this will allow you to find higher resolution versions of a particular image as well.
-Not only that, but Google will also try and guess what this image is about, and I would say that “restaurant table” describes my picture quite well.
+As you can see, Google will return a list with all the search results that contain identical or visually similar images.
+The “All sizes” option allows you to find higher resolution versions of a particular image – if they are available, of course.